AIM-Harvard/pyradiomics/docs/faq.rst

 #####################################################

 PyRadiomics is compatible with both python 2 and python 3.
-The automated testing uses python versions 2.7, 3.4 and 3.5 (both 32 and 64 bits).
+The automated testing uses python versions 2.7, 3.4 and 3.5 (only 64 bits architecture).
 Python < 2.6 is not supported.
 Other python versions may be compatible with PyRadiomics, but this is not actively tested and therefore not guaranteed to work.

 Input / Customization